*Check course list below for specifics.

-The UNIX & Linux System Administration Specialized certificate is designed to provide students with a demonstrable, working knowledge of UNIX and Linux and the tools and capabilities to implement, maintain, and manage complex network systems.
-The certificate consists of four required courses.
-The introductory course showcases the UNIX and Linux operating system’s user interface and common commands.
-The proceeding course covers disk and file management, users and groups administration, and backing up and restoring a UNIX-Linux system.
-The last two courses cover Shell programming and system security.
+The UNIX/Linux System Administration Specialized certificate is designed to provide students with a demonstrable, working knowledge of UNIX/Linux and the tools and capabilities to implement, maintain, and manage complex network systems.
+The certificate consists of four required courses as follows:

 From the 'Apply Now' button, login to your student account, complete the online application, and pay the application fee if applicable.